-We are developing alvelestat for the treatment of severe AATD-associated Lung Disease (AATD-LD).
+We are developing alvelestat for the treatment of severe AATD-LD.
 AATD-LD is a potentially life-threatening rare, genetic condition that results in severe debilitating diseases, including early-onset pulmonary emphysema.
-Alvelestat is a novel, oral small molecule designed to inhibit neutrophil elastase (NE).
-Scientific data indicate that the increased risk of lung tissue injury in patient with AATD may be due to inadequately controlled NE caused by insufficient alpha-1 antitrypsin (AAT).
+Alvelestat is a novel, oral small molecule designed to inhibit NE.
+Scientific data indicate that the increased risk of lung tissue injury in patients with AATD may be due to inadequately controlled NE caused by insufficient alpha-1 antitrypsin (AAT).
 We believe that by inhibiting NE, alvelestat has the potential to reduce the destruction of lung tissue and stabilize clinical deterioration in patients with severe AATD-LD patients.